Somasis/tumblrthemes/README.md

 4. click the link under the current theme title that says "Edit HTML"
 5. select all the text in the editor that shows up, paste the file corresponding to the theme you want into the text editor
 6. save. that's it, it'll show up when you go to your blog.

+## credits
+Bootstrapped uses the [Bootstrap](http://getbootstrap.com/) and [FontAwesome](http://fontawesome.io/) projects, as well as [bootstrap-overflow-navs](http://github.com/tomiford/bootstrap-overflow-navs).

+Ashleymod and Opticamod are both modified from their original creators, [jxnblk](https://github.com/jxnblk) and [kcreate](http://k-create.com), respectively.